oauth-wg/draft-ietf-oauth-status-list/draft-looker-jwt-cwt-status-list.md

 1. The claim value MUST be a valid JSON object.

-2. The claim value object MUST contain an "idx" (index) attribute with a numberic based value that represents the index to check for status information in the Status List for the current JWT.
+2. The claim value object MUST contain an "idx" (index) attribute with a numeric based value that represents the index to check for status information in the Status List for the current JWT.
 The value of this attribute MUST be a non-negative number, containing a value of zero or greater.
 Refer to xx for details on the validation procedure.

 3. The claim value object MUST contain a "uri" attribute with a string based value that identifies the Status List containing the status information for the JWT.
 The value of this attribute MUST be a uri conforming to {{RFC3986}}